 If you worry about being single in your 40s, you probably have.
-In fact, it’s a common stereotype in society that single people can’t manage to build stable relationships because they’re emotionally immature.
+It’s a common stereotype in society that single people can’t manage to build stable relationships because they’re emotionally immature.
 Or even worse, some people think that being single is a sign of failure.

-Yes, it’s true that not all single people feel happy.
-In fact, many of them have low self-esteem and don’t feel happy about their lives.
-However, being single actually comes with a lot of psychological benefits for your self-esteem.
+Yes, not all single people indeed feel happy.
+Many of them have low self-esteem and don’t feel satisfied.
+However, being single comes with many psychological benefits for your self-esteem.
 But we don’t talk about self-esteem here.

 Regardless of your self-esteem, you can be forty, single, and emotionally mature at the same time.
 What does it mean to be emotionally mature at all?

 Emotional maturity means you can manage your emotions in various situations.
-It means that you have high emotional intelligence and realize that having a satisfying romantic relationship is quite difficult.
+It means you have high emotional intelligence and realize that having a satisfying romantic relationship is tricky.

 Of course, being emotionally mature often leads to fulfilling relationships.
-But sometimes, as a result of being emotionally mature, people give up on relationships and choose freedom or self-development instead.
+But sometimes, due to being emotionally mature, people give up on relationships and choose freedom or self-development instead.

 Therefore, being single in your 40s doesn’t necessarily mean that you’re emotionally immature.
 On the contrary, being single might be your choice due to being emotionally mature.

-2) Single people in their 40s are dying to get married
+2) Single people in their 40s are lost in life

 3) Most people in their 40s are already taken